 - Supports localization

-See the Introduction to learn about our Visual Studio plugin and dotnet new project template which are the best ways to start new projects with cloudscribe SimpleContent.
+See the Introduction to learn about our Visual Studio plugin and "dotnet new" project templates.
+This is the best way to start new projects with cloudscribe SimpleContent.
 The Starter Kits discussed below were the first way we came up with to help people get started but our new project templates are now the best way to get started.
 Using the project templates you can generate projects with configurations that correspond to the starter kits but with even more options such as including our SimpleContactForm, and custom Registration page fields using key/value storage.
-Those items are not included in the Starter Kits but can easily be included using the new project templates.

 You can also integrate cloudscribe components into your existing solutions, and just use the project created by the project template as a reference of how to wire up the needed components in the Startup.cs and Program.cs of your application.